-- (1) Duty rosters shall be prepared and published sufficiently in advance to provide crew members the opportunity to plan adequate rest.
-Consideration shall be given to the cumulative effects of undertaking long duty hours interspersed with minimum rest, and of avoiding rosters that result in theserious disruption of an established pattern of working and sleeping. - (2) The roster shall include, but not limited to the elements of Flight time, Duty period and Day off. - (3) Flights shall be planned to be completed within the allowable flight duty period taking into account the time necessary for pre-flight duties, the flight and turnaround times, and the nature of the operation. - (4) In order to avoid any detriment to a crew member's performance, opportunities to consume ameal shall be arranged when the flight duty period exceeds 5 hours. - (5) The operator shall nominate a home base for each crew member, from where the crew member will normally start and end a duty period or a series of duty periods.
-The home base shall be assigned with adegree of permanence. - (6) A crew member must not operate the flight when he or she knows that he or she is fatigued or feels unfit to the extent that the safety of the flight may be adversely affected, or in a state which is not ready to make a flight for reasons of health, body and mind. - (7) A Crew member should make the best use of the facilities and opportunities that are provided forrest and for the consumption of meals, and they should plan and use their rest periods properly to ensure that they are fully rested.
+- 2.2 Duty rosters shall be prepared and published sufficiently in advance to provide crew members the opportunity to plan adequate rest.
+Consideration shall be given to the cumulative effects of undertaking long duty hours interspersed with minimum rest, and of avoiding rosters that result in the serious disruption of an established pattern of working and sleeping.
+Rosters should cover a period of at least 4weeks. - 2.3 Flights shall be planned to be completed within the allowable flight duty period taking into account the time necessary for pre-flight duties, the flight and turnaround times, and the nature of the operation. - In order to avoid any detriment to a crew member's performance, opportunities to consume a meal shall be arranged when the flight duty period exceeds 5 hours. - 2.5 The operator shall nominate a home base for each crew member, from where the crew member will normally start and end a duty period or a series of duty periods.
+The home base shall be assigned with a degree of permanence.

+2.6 The operator shall not permit a crew member to operate an aeroplane if it is known or suspected that the crew member is fatigued to the extent that the safety of flight may be adversely affected.